cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 It helps to make process internal data access efficient.
 * `ChainID`SafetyContractResultStateRoot; // this is constantly updated by voting process B. When most difficulty chain is found or verified after voting process.
 * `ChainID`ContractResultStateRoot; // after found safety, this is the new contract state, which is a hamt node.cid
-* UserChainList; // a list of Chains to follow/mine by users.
+* UserChainList[]; // a list of Chains to follow/mine by users.
-* UserFileAMTlist; // a list for storing user interested files
+* UserFileAMTlist[]; // a list for storing user kept files
-* `ChainID`PeerList; // list of known peers for the chain by users.
+* `ChainID`PeerList[]; // list of known peers for the chain by users.
-* RelayList; // a list of known relays from TAU chain; initially will be hard-coded.
+* RelayList[]; // a list of known relays from TAU chain; initially will be hard-coded to use AWS EC2 relay.

 ## Concept explain
 ```
 - Miner is what nodes call itself, in CBC POT all miners predicting future; Sender is what nodes call other peers.
 - Safety is the CBC concept of the safe and agreed history milestone.
 The future contract result is a CBD prediction.
 - Mutable range is one week for now.
-- HamtGraphyRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replace the relay circuit, relay server will maintain connection to two peers.
-When cbor.cid is null, it means asking peer for the prediction chain CID, the target's future ContractResultStateRoot.
+- HamtGraphyRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replace the relay circuit.
+When cbor.cid is null, it means asking peer for the prediction, the target's future `ChainID`ContractResultStateRoot.
 - AMTgraphRelaySync(relay multiaddress, remote ipfs peer, CID, selector); CID can not be null.
 - Address system:
 - TAU public key: the base for all address generation;
-- Community chain ID: Tgenesisaddress + random number; new hamt node built with genesis state
+- Community chain ID: Tgenesisaddress + random(1,000,000,000);
-- Community chains peer address format : chain ID + own address;
+- Community chains peer address format : `chainID` + TAU address;
-- File operation transaction, FileRoot and nounce, the community is designed for handle file sharing, it list fileRoot nounce and related seeders in wormhole.
-After file published, other peers will use basic contract command to operate file, the first command is "seeding -i info".
-File operation command:
-//  rootCreate: create hamt node for the file, return the root IPLD cid and number of blocks, set rootNounce = 1
-//  - cat file| rootCreate -compress -chunk size -type file/video/voice -video_preview
-//  e.g  cat starwar.mp4 | rootCreate -type video -video_preview; // return root hash and size of the preview
-//  rootSeeding: graphRelaySync hamt node to local, and provide turn on seeding or off, set rootNounce ++
-//  - rootSeeding fileRoot -seeding on/off
+- File operation transaction, FileAMTRoot creation and seeding, related seeders accessible through wormhole.
 - Principle of traverse, once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence. if some vars are missing, just abort process to go next randomness contact. depth priority.
 However for the fileAMT search, it is the width priority to do paralell download.
 ```
 ## Wormhole - Keys in the HAMT, hashed keys are wormhole inito contract AMT trie to get history proof.
 ```
-Chain specific:
-`ChainID`contractAMTRoot  // for indexing the contract AMT trie entrie, `ChainID`ContractResultStateRoot/`ChainID`contractAMTRoot

 `ChainID``Tsender/receiver`Nounce // indexing balance and pot power for each address
 `ChainID``Tsender/receiver`Balance